-The procedural manual for the quality management system is approved by the department council.
-It undergoes an annual review, incorporating any necessary amendments based on new data that are relevant to quality policies and objectives.
+The quality manual is approved by the department council.
+It undergoes a periodic review, incorporating any necessary amendments based on new data that are relevant to quality policies and objectives.
 Additionally, proposals for enhancing the work system put forward by faculty members are taken into consideration.
 The manual is then presented to the department's management, as well as to experts and specialists in quality and academic accreditation, for thorough scrutiny and review of its components.
 DQC assumes responsibility for monitoring the amendments, disseminating the guide, and providing clarifications about its contents.

-Scope: This manual applies to all personnel involved in the Industrial Engineering Program, including program chair, staff members, and relevant stakeholders.
+Scope: This manual applies to all personnel involved in the Engineering Management Program, including program chair, staff members, and relevant stakeholders.
 It encompasses all stages of the program, from planning and implementation to evaluation and improvement.